CHRISTIAN HERITAGE ACADEMY STUDENT HANDBOOK

 e) Listen to, post about, or "like" an ungodly musician or group.

-f) Post immodest pictures of themselves or others.
+f) Post pictures of themselves or others in clothes that would violate school dress code.

 g) Pursue boyfriend/girlfriend relationships.